 Eureka Moment: Sunflora has one during her Special Episode, after Loudred makes a comment allowing her to realize the secret behind Haunter's so-called immortality.

 Even Evil Has Standards: Chatot claims that no criminal, no matter how hardened, would ever dream of stealing a Time Gear.
-Indeed, even the villainous Team AWD (in Explorers of Sky) acknowledges that it's crossing a line.
+Indeed, even the morally-questionable Team AWD (in Explorers of Sky) acknowledges that it's crossing a line.

 Everybody's Dead, Dave: Somewhat averted.
 In the future, despite the planet's paralysis there ARE living Pokémon roaming the land, but almost every single one is hostile, both to one another, and the player and partner.
+Some have even regressed into a primal state more akin to real-life animals, including the god of time itself.

 Fish Out of Temporal Water: Scizor was frozen in ice for decades until the player and partner thaw him.
 Also, Grovyle and Dusknoir are this in the present, the partner is this in the future, and the player is this in both thanks to their amnesia.